There's something dry about the Tower of London (4)

 I cannot really understand how this works, but

-'about' could be 'a' (abbreviation in Chambers) and 'a' is found within the answer.
+'about' could be 'a' (abbreviation in Chambers) and 'a' is present in the answer.

-'the' could be 't' (the is pronounced as a 't' sound in some dialects) and 't' is found in the answer.
+'the' could be 't' (the is pronounced as a 't' sound in some dialects) and 't' is located in the answer.

 The remaining letters 'mo' is a valid word which might be clued in a way I don't understand.